WANTED! Accessibility testing participants

 At System Concepts, our work often involves checking the usability and accessibility of our clients’ digital products – including systems, websites and apps.
-To do this, we invite people with a wide range of disabilities (e.g. visual, auditory, motor, cognitive) to our testing labs (located in central London) to test these products and give us their views.
+To do this, we invite people with a wide range of disabilities (e.g. visual, auditory, motor, cognitive) to participate in remote sessions online or to our testing labs (in central London) for face to face sessions to test these products and give us their views.

 Get involved in raising digital accessibility

 - Your feedback’s a big deal.
 We often test our clients’ products at early stages of development, when there are opportunities for major changes and improvements.
 Your feedback from the testing sessions is crucial – it can have a real influence on the accessibility of the final products.
 Ultimately, this means more accessible websites and apps for you and everyone else to use!

 - You can open our clients’ eyes.
 Some people do not understand how those with disabilities use websites and apps.
 You can demonstrate to our clients how you access web content.
 Understanding how websites and apps are used by people with disabilities can be one of the strongest motivations for clients to improve accessibility.

 - We pay you.
 Yes, that’s right!
 Not only will you be making a tangible difference by helping make websites more accessible, you will be paid to do so!
 We remunerate you for your time.
 For example, a typical session lasts about 90 minutes: we generally give around £60 – £80 as compensation for accessibility testing participants time.